Silicon Valley Infotech Ltd.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the"Annexure A" a statement on the mattersspecified in paragraphs 3 and 4 of theorder to the extent applicable.
+(i) As required by the Companies (Auditors Report) order 2016 ( the Order) issued bythe Central Government of India in terms of section 143 (11) of the Act we give in the"Annexure A" a Statement on the matters specified in paragraph 3 and 4 of theorder to the extent applicable

-(f) On the basis of written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the Directors aredisqualified as on 31st March 2019 from being appointed as a Director in terms of section164(2) of the Act.
+(e) On the basis of written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the Directors aredisqualified as on 31st March 2020 from being appointed as a Director in terms of section164(2) of the Act.

-(j) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous :
+(h) With respect to the other matters to be includes in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous :

 i.
-The Companyhas disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 26 to the financial statements;
+The Companyhas disclosed the impact of pending litigations on its financial positionin its Ind ASfinancial statements;

 iii.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company at the end of the year.